MMR Vaccine Injury &

 The Measles, Mumps, Rubella (“MMR”) vaccine can cause various adverse reactions and injuries including shoulder injuries, Encephalitis, Encephalomyelitis ("ADEM"), Anaphylaxis, and and in rare cases, Guillain-Barré Syndrome.
 After the passing of the National Childhood Vaccine Injury Act in 1986, Congress created the VICP which included common vaccines that had shown a causal relationship to various injuries and reactions.

 The MMR shot is frequently given to children and adults throughout their lifetime at different stages.
 Consequently, injuries or severe allergic reactions can and do happen.
 If you or a loved one has suffered from a MMR vaccine injury, you may be entitled to compensation from a federal program called the National Vaccine Injury Compensation Trust Fund.
 The MMR vaccine contains a live virus and is frequently associated with the following risks:

 - Long-term seizures

 - Brain damage

 - Other conditions

-Recently, My Vaccine Lawyer's founding partner Max Muller was interviewed by NBC Philadelphia about MMR vaccine injuries from vaccines along with the National Vaccine Injury Compensation Program, a federal compensation program for vaccine injuries in the United States.
+Recently, My Vaccine Lawyer's founding partner Max Muller was interviewed by NBC Philadelphia about MMR vaccine injuries along with the National Vaccine Injury Compensation Program, a federal compensation program for vaccine injuries in the United States.